ishdaddy7/crawler/README.md

 # crawler
-I'm not a developer but sometimes write simple nodeJS scripts/apps to help with job-related tasks.

-This crawler was made in nodeJS to detect what technology vendors are utilized by a given website.
+Hybrid personal/work project in to help with a job-related task.
+Detects what technology vendors are utilized by a given website.
 In short, it:

 * Finds links on a given site
 * Loads a number of the pages/links
 * Attempts to click the "accept"/privacy notice to fully load the page content.